Basic Machinist Guide

 One of the themes in our level 90 Generalized Opener is maintaining three GCDs worth of Heated actions in a row.
 What this does is allow us to replace that three-string segment of Heated actions (Split, Slug, and Clean) with a Hypercharge window and burst even more inside of raid buffs every two minutes.
 This replacement of Heated actions also allows us one other thing; Using Barrel Stabilizer on cooldown.
 To avoid overcap it should be used inside of the first Hypercharge segment to prepare for the following Wildfire window.
 A standard buff window, following the General Raid Opener, can be seen in the reopener section of the Cheat Sheet.

 Automaton Queen and Flexible Burst Usage

 The three things that make up Machinist’s flexible burst are the Heat gauge, the Battery gauge, and the charges of Gauss Round Ricochet, and Reassemble.
 The first rule for these resources is to never allow them to overcap if possible.
 The second rule is to use as many of them as you can before an encounter ends, preferring to end a fight with these gauges as close to zero as possible.

 Automaton Queen is Machinist’s most flexible burst and is also the most powerful of the three.
 Automaton Queen’s damage scaling is linear to the amount of battery she was summoned at.
 For every 10 Battery, the summon is worth 266 potency, with Pile Bunker being 68 potency and Crowned Collider being 78 potency per 10 gauge.
-At maximum Battery, Automaton Queen will last 21s and is worth 2660 potency, with 680 of that coming from Pile Bunker and another 780 coming from Crowned Collider.
+Regardless of the Battery amount when summoned, Queen will always be active for a total of 12 seconds.
+At maximum Battery, Automaton Queen is worth 2660 potency, with 680 of that coming from Pile Bunker and another 780 coming from Crowned Collider.
 Below is a chart listing all Battery levels and their information.

 |Battery Amount||Potency Per Battery||Pile Bunker Potency||Crowned Collider Potency||Total Normalized Pet Potency|